 João Carlos Abreu used to be (among many other functions he held…) the Regional Secretary of Tourism and Culture in Madeira.
 It was him who came up with the idea of organizing the biggest Firework Show, Madeira Flower Festival, Madeira Wine Festival, The Atlantic Festival, Carnaval celebrations, and many other initiatives to bring not only tourists to Madeira but also tourists and locals together.
 Madeira wouldn’t be the Madeira we know if it wasn’t also for João Carlos Abreu.

 And yes, you suspect it right.
 This is the same João Carlos Nunes Abreu, who donated the entire collection of the spectacular museum Universo de Memórias in Funchal.
 It isn’t actually just a museum, it is a true “Universe of Memories”… It is one of the gems of Funchal.
 Be sure to put this place on your Funchal itinerary as it is definitely worth visiting.
-Personally, I find it the most beautiful collection of art I have ever seen.
+Personally, I find it one of the most beautiful and memorable collections of art I have seen.

 João Carlos Abreu used to live on Rua Santa Maria.
 His old house is where the restaurant Mozart is located now.
 He was a big supporter of the Art of Open Doors (“artE das pORtas Abertas”) project, and he is considered one of the main promoters and a driving force of reviving the Old Town of Funchal.

 Best travel tip for visiting Funchal’s Old Town to see the painted doors